Walt Disney Animation Studios: 1999–2005: Experimentation & corporate disorder

 Fantasia 2000, a sequel to the 1940 film that had been a pet project of Roy E. Disney's since 1990, premiered on December 17, 1999, at Carnegie Hall in New York City as part of a concert tour that also visited London, Paris, Tokyo and Pasadena, California.
 The film was then released in 75 IMAX theaters worldwide from January 1 to April 30, 2000, making it the first animated feature-length film to be released in the format; a standard theatrical release followed on June 16, 2000.
 Produced in pieces when artists were available between productions, Fantasia 2000 was the first animated feature produced for and released in IMAX format.
 The film's $90 million worldwide box office total against its $90 million production cost resulted in it losing $100 million for the studio.

 Peter Schneider left his post as president of Walt Disney Feature Animation in 1999 to become president of The Walt Disney Studios under Joe Roth.
 Thomas Schumacher, who had been Schneider's vice president of animation for several years, became the new president of Walt Disney Feature Animation.
 By this time, competition from other studios had driven animators' incomes to all-time highs, making traditionally-animated features even more costly to produce.
 Schumacher was tasked with cutting costs, and massive layoffs began to cut salaries and bring the studio's staff – which peaked at 2,200 people in 1999 – down to approximately 1,200 employees.

 In October 1999, Dream Quest Images, a special effects studio previously purchased by the Walt Disney Company in April 1996 to replace Buena Vista Visual Effects, was merged with the computer-graphics operation of Walt Disney Feature Animation to form a division called The Secret Lab.
 The Secret Lab produced one feature film, Dinosaur, which was released in May 2000 and featured CGI prehistoric creatures against filmed live-action backgrounds.
 The $128 million production earned $349 million worldwide, below studio expectations, and The Secret Lab was closed in 2001.

 In December 2000, The Emperor's New Groove was released.
 It had been a musical epic called Kingdom of the Sun before being revised mid-production into a smaller comedy.
-The film earned $169 million worldwide on release, though it was well-reviewed and performed better on video; Atlantis: The Lost Empire (2001), an attempt to break the Disney formula by moving into action-adventure, received mixed reviews and earned $186 million worldwide against production costs of $120 million.
+The film earned $169 million worldwide on release, though it was well-reviewed and performed better on video; That same year, Atlantis: The Lost Empire, an attempt to break the Disney formula by moving into action-adventure, received mixed reviews and earned $186 million worldwide against production costs of $120 million.